Wa-hoo! Celebrate Mario Day with deals on games, toys and more

 - Super Mario Bros.
 Luigi Plush ($11.99, originally $14.99; gamestop.com)

-- UNO Super Mario Card Game ($6.39, originally $7.99; gamestop.com)
+- Uno Super Mario Card Game ($6.39, originally $7.99; gamestop.com)

 - Super Mario Bros.
 Piranha Plant Lamp ($31.99, originally $39.99; gamestop.com)